"I call her the 'Poet/Scientist.' It's a compelling combination."

 After hours, which I'm loosely defining as early mornings or late evenings or weekends or other cracks of random time, I work at creative writing, spiritual writing, essaying.
 I don't think of it as a hobby I play around at, but rather a spiritual vocation that I practice.
 I try to essay through layers of meaning; to behold life with an imaginative eye of faith; to create bridges from seen to unseen reality and back again; to write in a spirit of doxology and prayer and with an aim toward wholeness and calm.
 Click here to read more about creative writing.

 Best American Essays 2010, 2012, 2014, 2015, and 2016 notable mentions

 Best Spiritual Writing 2012 and 2013 notable mentions

-I hold a Master of Fine Arts Degree in nonfiction writing and am a member of the American Medical Writers Association, the Authors Guild, the Loft Literary Center, and the American Society for Clinical Pathology.
+I hold a Master of Fine Arts Degree in nonfiction writing and am a member of the American Medical Writers Association and the Authors Guild.

 I live in Minneapolis with my husband.
 Our two fine sons are grown; they and our two fine daughters-in-law each make me proud every single day.